-\paragraph{\bf Verifier Process.} The verifier process makes sure that the updated value $\utst$ of the time stamp at the end of a given context $k: 1\leq k \leq \contextnum-1$ is equal to the corresponding guessed value $\gtst$ at the start of the next context.
-It also performs the corresponding checking for the values written on the variables (by comparing $\cval$ and $\initcval$).
-Finally, it checks whether we reach an error label $\lbl$ or not.
+The verifying process makes sure that the updated value $\utst$ of the timestamp at the end of a given context $k: 1\leq k \leq \contextnum-1$ is equal to the corresponding guessed value $\gtst$ at the start of the next context.
+It also performs the corresponding test for the values written to variables (by comparing $\cval$ and $\initcval$).
+Finally, it checks whether we reach an error label $\lbl$ (given in the state reachability problem) or not.